Sakai3578/RazorCoreToPdf/README.md

 This project was inspired by "RazorPDF".
 However, I felt difficult for RazorPDF to work in the ASP.NET Core MVC environment, so I built it again here.

-Please note, this do not support the application of CSS in Razor yet.
+(Please note, this do not support the application of CSS in Razor yet.)

+Process overview

 # How to use